zfbx/zqueue/README.md

 If everything has been done correctly, the script should now work as intended.
 If you have any issues, feel free to reach out to me on Discord (MightyViking#9126)

+-->

+# Credit

+Great thanks to [VikingTheDev](https://github.com/VikingTheDev/pQueue) ♥ who originally build this resource for use with sDiscord and sPerms under the MIT License before I ported it to use zdiscord.
+This modified version of the resource will also stay open source under MIT for improvements and inspiration to others.